intervall-ludger/ImgC/README.md

 ### Graphical User Interface

 You can also use ImgC through a GUI by running **'ImageConverter.py'**.
 This offers the same functionality as the CLI in a more user-friendly format.
+It provides an easy to navigate interface, with options to select files, set parameters, and start the conversion process.

 ![](/assets/img.png)

+For convenience, we have provided a standalone executable and an installer.
+These are located in the **'dist/'** and **'Output/'** directories respectively.

+- The standalone executable located at **'dist/ImageConverter.exe'** is an all-in-one file, which means it can be run directly without any installation.
+Just double click on the **'.exe'** file and the GUI will open, ready for you to use.

+- The installer located at **'Output/ImgC_setup.exe'** can be used to install the ImgC application on your system.
+Just run the **'.exe'** file, follow the on-screen prompts to install the application, and then you can access the ImgC GUI through the start menu or a shortcut on your desktop.

+These options provide flexibility depending on whether you want to install the software or simply run it as a standalone application.

 ## Example